wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.43 (05-13-2014) =
+* Improvement - PLEASE UPDATE ASAP.
+The Conditional Search Form has been improved.
+Please update since there was a considerable change, the query performance is better now.
+* Bug Fix - Checkbox issue on Users Backend has been fixed.

-= 1.0.42 (05-12-2014) =
+= 1.0.42 (05-13-2014) =
 * Bug Fix - Check box not displaying when using the Fields Customizer in Front-end Registration form.
-* Improvement - The "empty" fields validation has been improved, now it looks much more modern.
+* New Feature - The "empty" fields validation has been improved, now it looks much more modern.
 Please don't forget to clean your temp files since there were changes on JS and CSS files.
 * Improvement - Required fields legend was added.
 That way users will know what fields are required before clicking the submit button.

 = 1.0.41 (05-12-2014) =